Critical Concepts | Hospitals | ICU

 Team Members Involved

-The team members should have pre-designated roles and fully understand these roles in order for the code grey to be completed as efficiently and safely as possible.
-The team members should also ensure that all needed supplies are available such as gloves and goggles when needed.
+The team members should have pre-designated roles and fully understand these roles to complete a code grey as efficiently and safely as possible.
+The team members should also ensure that all supplies, such as gloves and goggles, are available when needed.

-The code is initiated by the staff and should follow a risk-based assessment and protocols set forth by the organization.
+The staff initiates the code and should follow a risk-based assessment and protocols set forth by the organization.

-Typically, the code grey team consists of designated staff that are specifically trained to handle certain situations/emergencies that require intervention as quickly and safely as possible.
-The events involved in a code grey can become extremely dangerous but the goal is for the team members to react and respond quickly in an effort to prevent the event from escalating if at all possible.
+Typically, the code grey team consists of designated staff who are trained to handle certain situations/emergencies that require quick and safe interventions.
+The events involved in a code grey can become extremely dangerous, but the goal is for team members to react and respond quickly to prevent the event from escalating.

 Code Grey Lockdown

-A code grey lockdown consists of an event in which there is a dangerous person in the public area, a person is missing, or there is some type of criminal activity taking place in or near the healthcare facility.
+A code grey lockdown occurs when a dangerous person is in the public area, a person is missing, or there is some type of criminal activity taking place in or near the healthcare facility.

-With a lockdown, the public safety personnel will be responsible for the closing and locking of required doors and/or gates in the goal of maintaining safety for all individuals present in or near the healthcare facility.
+With a lockdown, public safety personnel are responsible for the closing and locking of required doors and/or gates to maintain the safety of all individuals in or near the healthcare facility.

-During a lockdown period, no individual will be allowed to enter or exit the facility until it is deemed safe and necessary to do so.
+During a lockdown period, no individual will be allowed to enter or exit the facility until it is deemed safe and necessary.

 code grey violence